huyurt/book-summary/t-sql-fundamentals/readme.md

 -- (8 row(s) affected)
 ````

+Using the `WITH TIES` option, the selection of rows is deterministic, but the presentation order among rows with the same order date isn’t.

 ### The `OFFSET-FETCH` Filter

 The `OFFSET-FETCH` filter is considered an extension to the `ORDER BY` clause.
 With the `OFFSET` clause you indicate how many rows to skip, and with the `FETCH` clause you indicate how many rows to filter after the skipped rows.